Kairos

 If you have questions, contact Paul Draper, 201-394-8810

-How to write letters to inmates for a KAIROS
+How to write letters to inmates for a Kairos

 You are writing a message conveying the love that comes from the grace of Jesus Christ.
 The person you are writing to does not feel worthy of this message, may not know what love feels like, does feel alone and forsaken, and may or may not be Christian.
 Here are some tips: